 How to Use the NOT Function in Excel?

 NOT Function in Excel is very simple and easy to use.
-Let us now see how to use NOT function in excel with the help of some examples.
+Let us now see how to use the NOT function in Excel with the help of some examples.

-Here a logical test is performed on the given set of values (Student score) by using the NOT function.
-Here, will check which value is greater than or equal to 50.
+A logical test is performed on the given set of values (Student score) using the NOT function.
+Here, we will check which value is greater than or equal to 50.

-In the table we have 2 columns, the first column contains student score & the second column is the logical test column, where NOT function is performed
+In the table, we have 2 columns, the first column contains student scores & the second column is the logical test column, where the NOT function is performed.

 Result: It will return the reverse value if the value is greater than or equal to 50, then it will return FALSE and if the lesser than or equal to 50, it will return TRUE as output.